leon-do/jet.com-scrape/README.md

 $ casperjs server.js

-you should see the item and price in: jetTest.json
+you should see the items and prices in: jetTest.json